 Msgr.
 Daniel Trapp

 School of Theology, Spiritual Director and Associate Professor of Systematic Theology and Liturgy and Sacraments.
 Ordained priest, 1984.

-At SHMS 1989-
+Monsignor Daniel J. Trapp was born in Detroit, Michigan to John and Barbara Trapp on January 1, 1958.
 He attended Catholic and public schools in the Detroit area.
-After attending the University of Michigan for two years, Father enrolled in Sacred Heart Seminary from which he graduated with a major in history in 1980.
-He studied at the North American College in Rome where he received an STB from the Gregorian University in 1984, an STL in sacramental theology from the Athenaeum Sant’Anselmo in 1987 and an STD in sacramental theology in 1989.
+After attending the University of Michigan for two years, he enrolled in Sacred Heart Seminary, from which he graduated with a major in history in 1980.
+He studied at the North American College in Rome where he received a bachelor’s degree in theology (STB) from the Gregorian University in 1984, a license in theology (STL) in sacramental theology (a specialization of dogmatic theology) from the Athenaeum Sant’Anselmo in 1987 and a doctorate (STD) in sacramental theology in 1989.